 Building For YYC

 Emscripten is supported on Windows, Mac and Linux, so it doesn't matter which GameMaker IDE version you're using.
-However, be aware that when doing Opera GX YYC builds using the Windows IDE, it will always automatically disable the use of subst for that build, as the Emscripten tools do not like these temporary drives and short file paths.
+However, be aware that when doing GX.games YYC builds using the Windows IDE, it will always automatically disable the use of subst for that build as the Emscripten tools do not like these temporary drives and short file paths.
 You should therefore take care with the length of your project name, save location, and asset names, etc., so that you stay within Windows' 260 character path limit.

 Setting Up For YYC